Early-Modern-OCR/hOCR-De-Noising/README.md

 * check - query the number of pending pages
 * submit - submit jobs to the cluster
 * run - run a job

+Be sure the emop module is loaded before executing emop.py

+    module use ./modulefiles
+    module load emop

 ### Submitting